jasharrar/scary-haloween/README.md

 sudo apt-get install python-pygame

 To wire the PIR sensor:
-VCC to 5v on the Pi
+VCC to 5v on the Pi.
-GND to GND
+GND to GND.
 Signal Pin to GPIO 18